ElryGH/Discord-RPC-Extension/README.md

 # Discord-RPC-Extension
-Discord rich presence extension with open API.
+Discord rich presence extension with open API.</br>

-### Download
-<a href="https://chrome.google.com/webstore/detail/discord-rich-presence/agnaejlkbiiggajjmnpmeheigkflbnoo" target="_blank">Chrome</a>
-<a href="https://addons.mozilla.org/firefox/addon/discord-rich-presence/" target="_blank">Firefox</a>
+Updated to always show "watching .." instead of "playing .."!

 ## Important!
 This extension only works in combination with the desktop application.
 [Download Here](https://github.com/lolamtisch/Discord-RPC-Extension/releases/latest)

-This extension does not contain any presences.
+This extension does not contain any presences.</br>
-They are added by other extensions that communicate with this extension.
+They are added by other extensions that communicate with this extension.</br>
 A small list can be found here:
 [Compatible Extensions](https://github.com/lolamtisch/Discord-RPC-Extension/blob/master/docs/extensions.md)